GoogleCloudPlatform/click-to-deploy-solutions/gke-standard-nginx/README.md

 ```

 ## Shared VPC
-If you want to deploy the cluster onto a Shared VPC, please follow the instructions:
+If you want to deploy the cluster onto a Shared VPC, please follow the instructions below:
 - First, execute deploy steps 1 and 2 only.
 - Next, in your Shared VPC host project:
     - [Attach the service project](https://console.cloud.google.com/networking/xpn/details).
 This is the project that hosts the GKE cluster.
 Make sure you check "Kubernetes Engine access" and select "Share all subnets (project-level permissions)" in the Sharing Mode.